 Under the TI-RTOS item, you can select one of the modules listed to configure it.
 Most of these modules are peripheral drivers.
 For each driver, you can select to use either the instrumented or non-instrumented libraries when linking.
 The instrumented libraries process Log events while the non-instrumented libraries do not.
 See the section on "Using Instrumented or Non-Instrumented Libraries" in the TI-RTOS User's Guide (SPRUHD4) for more information.
-The following drivers can be configured:
+The following drivers and transports can be configured:

 - EMAC.
 Driver for Ethernet with the NDK.
 See Section 3.3.1.1 for how to set the MAC address. - GPIO.
 Driver for the GPIO pins (and therefore the LEDs). - I2C.
-Driver for the I2C peripheral. - SDSPI.
-Driver for the SD card using an SPI (SSI) bus and the FatFS. - UART.
+Driver for the IC peripheral. - SDSPI.
+Driver for the SD card using an SPI (SSI) bus and the FatFS. - SPI.
+Driver for the Serial Peripheral Interface (SPI) bus. - SPIMessageQTransport.
+MessageQ transport for the SPI driver for use in multicore applications. - UART.
 Driver for the UART peripheral. - USBMSCHFatFs.
 Driver for the USB MSC Host controller. - Watchdog.
-Driver for the watchdog timer.
+Driver for the watchdog timer. - WiFi.
+Driver to communicate with TI Wi-Fi device such as a SimpleLink Wi-Fi CC3000.

-The SysFlex module lets you configure the functions that handle System output-for example, System_printf() and System_abort().
+The SysCallback module lets you configure the functions that handle System output-for example, System\printf() and System\abort().
 This module handles transmissions to System output only; it does not handle responses received.
-See the chapter on "TI-RTOS Utilities" in the TI-RTOS User's Guide (SPRUHD4) for more about the SysFlex module.
+See the chapter on "TI-RTOS Utilities" in the TI-RTOS User's Guide (SPRUHD4) for more about the SysCallback module.